conduktor/conduktor-docs/docs/platform/navigation/partner-zones/index.md

 <Tabs>
 <TabItem value="First Tab" label="Console UI">
-To delete a Partner Zone you can:
+To delete a Partner Zone you can either:
-- go to the zone list view and click the **three dots** on the right-hand side then select **Delete** or
+- go to the Partner Zone page list view, and click the **three dots** on the right-hand side then click the **trash can** button.
-- in the zone details view, click the **trash can** in the top right corner
+- go to a specific Partner Zone's details view, click the **trash can** button in the top right corner.

-Deleting a Partner Zone will remove a partner's access.
+Deleting a Partner Zone cannot be undone and will remove a partner's access.

 A confirmation window will pop up.
-Enter `DELETE` to confirm the deletion. *This can't be undone.*
+Enter `DELETE` to confirm the deletion. *This cannot be undone.*
 </TabItem>

 <TabItem value="Second Tab" label="Conduktor CLI">